Should Your Retail Sales Training Be In-House or Online?

 In Sum

-Online retail sales training isn't a cure-all if you've hired poorly, have a poor selection of me-too merchandise or a lousy location.
+Online retail sales training isn't a cure-all if you've hired poorly, have a poor selection of me-too merchandise, or have a lousy location.

-But it can give you a competitive advantage if you have a benchmark level of service that will not only provide an exceptional experience for your customers but also move your merchandise.
+But it can give you a competitive advantage if you have a benchmark level of service that will provide an exceptional experience for your customers and move your merchandise.